abcloudio/abcloud-edge-proxy/README.md

 ### A/B Cloud - AWS Cloudfront edge proxy

 A Lambda@Edge function used to enable a/b testing, canary releasing, and gatekeeping.
+Enable SSL, for any domain, with AWS certificate manager and Cloudfront.
+Once set up, `abcloud-edge-proxy` enables you to a/b test, canary release, and point your domain to any backend, across any cloud provider.

 ### Usage